appernetic/appernetic-hugo-project/content/post/how-to-set-up-a-static-hugo-website-on-github-pages-in-2-minutes.md

 +++
 A static website is fast and secure but it is not easy to start a new blog or website if you don't know a lot of commands, tools and also how to install them.

+1. You have to download the right version of the static site generator for your OS and architecture.
+2. You have to Install git
+3. You have to create a GitHub, Bitbucket, Dropbox or Amazon S3 account or set-up a web server with a web Host.

 Before Appernetic.io:
 We assume the following is already done:
 1. You have downloaded the appropriate Hugo version for your OS and architecture.